shabbyrobe/amiss/doc/index.rst

     A [Data Mapper is a] layer of Mappers (473) that moves data between objects and a database while keeping them independent of each other and the mapper itself.

-Amiss makes some small concessions to pragmatism that may offend domain model purists when you use any of the :doc:`mapping methods <mapping>` that are in the core distribution, but overall it does a decent job of keeping its grubby mitts off your model considering the small codebase.
+Amiss makes some small concessions to pragmatism that may offend domain model purists when you use any of the :doc:`mapping methods <mapper/mapping>` that are in the core distribution, but overall it does a passable job of keeping its grubby mitts off your model considering the small codebase.

 .. toctree::